 The impact of bullying can make it difficult to know what to do and where to turn to for help.
 Identifying that there is a problem and its impact on you is the first step.
 There are several approaches you may wish to consider depending on how you feel and on the nature of the bullying or harassing behaviour.
 This guidance is to help you decide what to do next.

-If you want to talk to us for advice or you feel unable to take action without our support, please call us on 0345 772 6100.
-Read our when to call us section below for more information.
+If you want advice or you feel unable to take action without our support, please contact us.
+Read our 'when to contact us' section below for more information.

 Check local policy

 Your employer should have a policy on how to deal with bullying and harassment including informal and formal action and who to go to for help.
 It is always important to familiarise yourself with your employer’s policy on bullying and harassment (it may be called ‘Dignity at work’).
 Please also see our employer’s responsibilities section below.

 It is crucial to keep a detailed written record of incidents.
 You can use our interactive bullying and harassment diary to do this.
 A diary will clarify exactly what is happening and provides vital evidence if you decide to make a complaint.

 Complete your diary as soon as possible after each event.
 If it is hard to write things down at work, keep a note on your phone and write it down later at home.
 We will need to see this diary of events if you wish to take further action.
 Do not write patient names but you can refer to colleagues by using initials.

 Please see our 'when to contact us' section if you want further help.

 Consider speaking to the person directly (on your own or with a colleague present).
 It can be very effective to tell the person to stop and explain that they are causing you distress.
 Their behaviour may be unintentional and they may stop if they are made aware of the effect it is having.
 If you feel able to talk to the person, take a calm but firm approach and make a note of everything that is said, either at the time or immediately after.